What to expect from the services at Grace Lutheran…

 During the Summer months starting Memorial Day weekend and continuing through Labor Day weekend, we also extend an opportunity for the same Divine Service on Thursday at 6:30 PM.
 These Thursdays are the same service as the coming Sunday.
 Though Sunday is still the preferable day for Christians to gather (i.e., “The Lord’s Day”), we offer these Thursdays so that members who are out of town for the weekend can still conveniently receive the Word and Sacrament.

-(Due to the COVID-19 pandemic, we will continue to offer the Thursday night worship services through at least the end of 2020.
-The midweek Advent Vespers services will be moved from Wednesday to Thursday in 2020.)
+(Due to the COVID-19 pandemic, we will offer the Thursday night worship services throughout the year through at least the end of 2021.
+The midweek Advent and Lenten Vespers services will be moved from Wednesday to Thursday in 2021.)

 We also offer the traditional Advent and Lenten services, without the Lord’s Supper.
 We observe various other festivals and occasions such as Ascension Day, Thanksgiving, Christmas, and New Year’s Eve.